Throde/NLPCC2026-Task8-FIIA/README.md

 # Organizer & Contact

-This shared task is jointly organized by Huazhong University of Science and Technology, University of Macau, and Nanjing Normal University.

 **Organizer**:
 * **Xuri Tang** (Huazhong University of Science and Technology) xrtang@hust.edu.cn
 * **Yulin Yuan** (University of Macau) yulinyuan@um.edu.mo